CloudCannon/documentation/_posts/2017-06-06-organisations.md

 * Organisation support
 * Improved pricing plans for teams
 * Transfer sites to organisations and other accounts
-* *Client Sharing*&nbsp;interface now shows status of site sync and build
+* *Client Sharing* interface now shows status of site sync and build
 * Pre-installed latest Jekyll versions for site builds

 **Fixes:**